-Anonymous or Non-anonymous Sperm Donor
+Anonymous or Non-anonymous sperm donor

-In this video, you can learn more about the decisions you must make as a sperm donor at Cryos - for example if you want to be an anonymous or a non-anonymous donor:
+In this video, you can learn more about the decisions you must make as a sperm donor at Cryos including the choice between being an Anonymous or a Non-anonymous donor:

 Regardless of your choice between being an Anonymous or Non-anonymous sperm donor, you are protected against paternity.
 This means that you will never be considered the legal father of the donor children, who are born with the help of your donations.
 This is stated in the Danish Child Act.

 We know that the decision may demand some consideration and therefore, we are of course available if would like to discuss your choice with us.
 You are always welcome to contact us or talk to us in one of our departments in Aarhus, Aalborg, Copenhagen or Odense.